ArceusOmkar7/Clustr/backend/README.md

   - `POST /api/upload`: Endpoint for uploading one or more files
     - Accepts multipart/form-data with one or more files
     - Returns UploadSuccess with metadata about uploaded files
-  - `GET /api/uploads`: Retrieves metadata for all uploaded files
+  - `GET /api/uploads`: Retrieves metadata for all uploaded files with pagination
   - `GET /api/uploads/{file_id}`: Retrieves metadata for a specific file
+  - `GET /api/uploads/{file_id}/file`: Serves the original uploaded file
+  - `GET /api/uploads/{file_id}/thumbnail`: **NEW** - Serves optimized thumbnail images
+    - Query parameter `size`: Maximum dimension for thumbnail (default: 300px)
+    - Returns JPEG thumbnails with 85% quality for fast loading
+    - Automatically generates thumbnails on first request and caches them
   - `GET /api/debug/dimensions`: Debug endpoint to check image dimension extraction

 ### Services (app/services/)